adeenayub/COEMS/README.md

 # Cloud Based Online Election Management System(COEMS)
+Electoral processes have been riddled with controversy, more often than not.
+The United States presidential election, 2000(remember the Florida reccount?) is just one case in point.
+Keeping up with the seemingly global tradition, the Pakistan general election, 2013, was subject to rigging accusations and recount demands.
+It's more than evident now: we need a revised electoral system, one that is equitable and secure.
 Due to lack of proper administration, several polling stations in Pakistan have witnessed meagre security resulting in a string of rigging attempts, including people trying to cast multiple votes.
 Moreover, the lack of opportunity to cast votes from another